 We offer free no-obligation telephone consultations around the clock to help you begin the process of building the most solid defense possible.

-Our lawyers have over 75 years of combined experience fighting for people just like you.
+Our criminal defense lawyers have over 75 years of combined experience fighting for people just like you.
 Don’t get tripped up by the complexities of Florida’s criminal and traffic laws.
 Benefit from the combined knowledge, wisdom, and skillsets of our entire team today by getting in touch with our North Port office on (941) 444-4444.